Improving access to environmental law data

 SKILLS/TOOLS

-Figma, FigJam, Product Design, User Research, Visual Design, Interaction Design
+Figma, FigJam, Product Design, Data Visualization, User Research, Visual Design, Interaction Design

-EDGI analyzes data from facilities in these industries to understand and report the extent of EPA violations by generating PDF report cards that depict environmental violations by US Congressional District.
+EDGI analyzes data from facilities across the U.S and communicates trends in EPA enforcement and violations by generating PDF report cards organized by Congressional District.

 PROBLEM

-Currently, the report cards display data by congressional district.
-Users must click into specific districts to view the PDF and are faced with slow loading times.
+Currently, users must click on specific districts in a grid to view the PDF and are faced with slow loading times.
 This process can quickly become tedious if users are interested in multiple districts (which they often are).

 Thus, we asked ourselves...